arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/upsert.md

 menuTitle: UPSERT
 weight: 70
 description: >-
-  The `UPSERT` operations either modifies an existing document, or creates a new document if it does not exist
+  An `UPSERT` operation either modifies an existing document, or creates a new document if it does not exist
 archetype: default
 ---
+`UPSERT` looks up a single document that matches the provided example.
+If there is no match, an insert operation is executed to create a document.
+If a document is found, you can either update or replace the document.
+These subtypes are called **upsert** (update or insert) and **repsert** (replace or insert).

 Each `UPSERT` operation is restricted to a single collection, and the [collection name](../../concepts/data-structure/collections.md#collection-names) must not be dynamic.
 Only a single `UPSERT` statement per collection is allowed per AQL query, and